jackal1-66/dpg-documentation/docs/software/doc/expert.md

 * the order of commits when filling the list since they will be ordered in any case,
 * whether you use the long hashes of the short once; they will always be extended to the long hashes to be consistent.

+See [below](#how-to-find-the-correct-commits) on how to find and collect the commits to be cherry-picked.

 ### Run the cherry-picking

 Once the config is complete, run